 While the need for rehab is often apparent to friends and family members, people struggling with addiction tend to have a difficult time realizing and admitting that they need treatment.
 Even if they hit rock bottom, they may rationalize or justify their behaviors.
 Or, they may act like the victim of circumstance.

 So how do you know if you’ve reached the bottom?
-Here are 5 signs you’ve reached rock bottom in your addiction and need to go to rehab.
+Here are five signs you’ve reached rock bottom in your addiction and need to seek treatment at a rehab center.

 1. Getting Fired as a Result of Your Drug and Alcohol Use

 When you are addicted to drugs or alcohol, using substances becomes your top priority.
 You may start calling in sick to work, showing up late for your shifts, or going to work intoxicated and being less productive.
 All of these actions can put your position at work in jeopardy, and if the problem gets too severe, you could even get fired.

 If you’ve been fired from your job because of your drug or alcohol abuse, you may have reached rock bottom and should consider going to rehab.